 The complete symptom picture of this remedy describes a person who lives with the feeling of not being understood.
 His surroundings would like to see him differently than he is.
 He is uncertain whether he should follow the desires of others or not.
 The headaches, which are better after urinating, express that the problems can only be solved by expressing emotions.

 Scars becoming red signifies that old hurts have not been healed and emotional issues have not been addressed.
 The coryza, which is better when excited, means that the emotional expression of an almost entirely resigned situation brings improvement.

 “The “chemistry” doesn’t match; cannot live and let live.”

 Psychological Meaning of Acidum fluoricum

 The patients who need Acidum fluoricum are always ready to go to battle.
 They are in doubt about whether they are allowed to be like they are.
-They defy manipulation by others, but always with the feeling of self–doubt.
+They defy manipulation by others but always the feeling of self–doubt.
 This brings with it the ever-present preparedness for battle.
 This makes the development of the individual difficult and wears out one’s motivation for living.